scummvm/scummvm/doc/docportal/advanced_topics/command_line.rst

 The meaning of most options can be inverted by prefixing them with ``no-``.
 For example, ``--no-aspect-ratio`` will turn aspect ratio correction off.
 This does not apply to short options.

-Option parameters are shown in capitals, and need to be replaced with real values.
+Option parameters are shown below in capitals, and need to be replaced with real values.

 Short options are listed where they are available.